aiekick/Lumo/Readme.md

 at least, support all rendering features and result of the SketchFab Renderer

+# Gettings Started

+- Create a new project (automatically saved when you quit the soft for the moment for easier dev)
+- Click right in the graph and add nodes.
+- Left mouse double click on a texture slot (Orange) of nodes for show the result in the 3d viewport
+- Middle mouse double click on a texture slot (Orange) of nodes for show the result in the 2d viewport
+- select a node and you can tune it in the tuning pane

+thats all

 # Tech's to implement :

 | Published | Feature | status |